ThomasHenckel/Learning/README.md

 ##### Generate more training data
 For each of these steps until this point the training data was only around 100 meters of the test track but was enough to show that each step was improving the model. generating more training data was done by taking the car around the track 2 full rounds, keeping the care as good as possible in the center. this was done using the mouse and was not all that simple, i have generated a small vide of my [driving skills.](./output/run0.mp4)
-I tend to hug the inside of the curves, but my theory s that it is not all that bad, as the car was always more likely to drive on in a curve than turning to much.
+I tend to hug the inside of the curves, but my theory is that it is not all that bad, as the car was always more likely to drive on in a curve than turning to much.